Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-TFS.md

 To install the TFS Version Control plug-in, follow these steps:

 -   Download the appropriate TFS provider from the Inflectra website (http://www.inflectra.com/SpiraTeam/Downloads.aspx) -- there are separate versions for TFS 2005/2008, 2010 and TFS 2012 or later.
--   Copy the following files from the plug-in zip-archive into the "VersionControl" sub-folder of the SpiraTeam installation:
+-   Copy the following files from the plug-in zip-archive into the "VersionControl" sub-folder of the Spira installation:

     -   Microsoft.TeamFoundation.Client.dll
     -   Microsoft.TeamFoundation.Common.dll